As usual there is a lot of information to cover for you in this month’s growing tips.

 Be careful not to over-water plants in the greenhouse or indoors as their growth slows down with shorter and cooler days.
 Water thoroughly, then allow most plants to dry out before watering again.
 Provide humidity for citrus and other sub-tropical plants growing indoors.
 Outside, most locations will receive enough rainfall.
 If you are in a drier location check the soil once a week, apply water to new plants as needed to keep the soil evenly moist.

 Anthracnose in apples can be controlled with a copper spray applied after fall fruit harvest and before the rains begin.
 Cankers can be cut out or cauterized late spring to early summer as well (Raintree Nursery Owners Manual pg 16).
-Removing or heating the new lesions each year will significantly reduce the amount of innoculum available to cause new infections the next fall.
+Removing or heating the new lesions each spring will significantly reduce the amount of innoculum available to cause new infections the next fall.
 Look for areas on the bark that appear darker, or wet looking, test with a knife to see if the area feels soft, or the area under the bark is dead (brown).

 Cauterize individual canker sites by heating with a small torch only until the surface bubbles.
 If it starts to turn black you have overheated the area.
 Treat the entire area of infection plus 1/4 inch beyond its perimeter, making a pointed oval shape.

 Cut out infection sites with a clean sharp knife, cutting to the cambium layer.
 Remove the entire infection area plus 1/4 inch beyond its perimeter, making a pointed oval shape.
 Burn or destroy the piece you remove.